Incentives for Change

 This research will help exporters capture more value for their produce and increase returns to food and fibre producers, rewarding the good practices that created the extra value.
 This will require a ‘value chain’ of businesses, from farmer to retailer, to collaborate to authentically deliver the attributes valued by overseas customers.

 How Can The Research Be Used?

-- Researchers will work alongside businesses beginning a ’volume to value’ transition.
-The research team will provide structured thinking and research to help them transform their commodity supply chain to a premium value chain.
+- Researchers have tested their approach by working alongside four businesses beginning a ’volume to value’ transition, providing new insights into how enterprises can transform their commodity supply chain to a premium value chain.

 - ‘Market orientation’ is one key characteristic common to successful value chains.
-This research will undertake choice modelling experiments to understand what attributes overseas customers most value for each of the four case study value chains.
-This will provide useful market development data for the case study’s wider sector.
+This research has undertaken choice modelling experiments to understand what attributes overseas customers most value for food and fibre products from New Zealand.
 (Explore the results of the team’s previous choice modelling experiments: sauvignon blanc in California, yoghurt in Shanghai, kiwifruit in Shanghai, beef in California)

-- The research programme will use insights from the four case studies to develop a tool for agribusinesses and exporters, to help identify and introduce critical success factors associated with successful value chains.
+- The research programme is developing a tool for agribusinesses and exporters, that they can use to help identify and introduce critical success factors associated with successful value chains.

 - The programme will deliver this new knowledge to leaders who are transforming New Zealand’s primary sector to distribute significantly more value to producers from consumers than established supply chains.

 - This programme builds on the work of the Integrating Value Chains programme.